**Potential Graduate Students, see the ABOUT page for potential rotation projects

 C2H2 zinc fingers represent nearly 50% of the transcription factors in human and the great majority of these factors remain undefined.
 In fact, there are more human zinc fingers with unknown specificities than the collection of characterized human factors combined.
 We are taking a comprehensive, synthetic approach to understand this important domain that will hopefully lead to a predictive understanding of the rules that govern its DNA-binding specificity.

 Screens of common protein-protein mediating domains, such as PDZ and SH3 domains, have demonstrated that many of the important interactions in nature are low affinity.
 We are developing new approaches to recover the lower end of functional specificity with the goal of improving our predictive understanding of biologically important interactions.
+In addition, these domains are far more common in the microbiome than previously anticipated and they control signaling within these microbes.
+We hope to understand how these protein interactions help each microbe respond to its environment and their impact on the homeostasis of the microbiome.

 A benefit of the synthetic approaches we use is that we are also creating domains with novel functions.
 For example, we have modified our tools to engineer proteins that improve the precision of genome editing nucleases (ZFNs, TALENS, CRISPR, etc.).
 We are also engineering protein-protein interactions for artificial signaling pathways and developing fine-tuned inhibitors of protein-protein interactions for therapeutic application.